summaryrefslogtreecommitdiff

 + select ARCH_USES_CFI_TRAPS if CFI_CLANG

-+ select ARCH_WANT_BATCHED_UNMAP_TLB_FLUSH if SMP && MMU
++ select ARCH_WANT_BATCHED_UNMAP_TLB_FLUSH if MMU

 + select ARCH_WANT_DEFAULT_TOPDOWN_MMAP_LAYOUT if MMU